indiana-university/rivet-stickers/README.md

 ### Development

+Link to:

-Link to the Rivet Sticker Element styles and the bundle containing all the stickers.
+- The Rivet Sticker Element styles (`./dist/rivet-sticker-element.css`)
+- The bundle containing all the stickers (`./dist/rivet-stickers.js`)

 These files can be referenced from a service like [UNPKG](https://unpkg.com/browse/rivet-stickers/).
 This approach is recommended for development, prototyping, or restrictive production environments.

 ```html
 <!doctype html>